 God makes you part of the family for no other reason than sheer love.
 Baptism is a pure act of grace.

-If you or someone you know is considering baptism, for more information, contact Pastor Marlys at firstname.lastname@example.org
+If you, or someone you know are considering baptism, for more information contact Pastor Marlys at firstname.lastname@example.org

 Loss of Loved One